weavolutionmage/drachenwald/offices/herald/customsandinterkingdomanthropology.md

 This article covers some of the aspects of protocol and traditions of Drachenwald.
 It is especially intended for Society folk coming from other kingdoms.

 ## Kingdom cheer
 The kingdom cheer is "Vivat!"
-3 tiems, for a single person, or "Vivant!"
+3 times, for a single person, or "Vivant!"
 3 times for a few people.
 Other cheers are available in some regions.

 ## Toasts